 |Author||Maja Breznik (University of Ljubljana) and Eurofound|

 On 31 August 2022, the Parliament unanimously passed two laws to cushion the effects of the rising energy prices on households and businesses.
-Temporary measures to mitigate the effects of rising costs on the most vulnerable groups act (Zakon o začasnih ukrepih za odpravo posledic draginje za najranljivejše skupine prebivalstva, ZZUOPD) endows the right of one-time support to households which cannot make ends meet due to rising energy prices.
+Temporary measures to mitigate the effects of rising costs on the most vulnerable groups act (Zakon o začasnih ukrepih za odpravo posledic draginje za najranljivejše skupine prebivalstva, ZZUOPD) endows the right to one-time support for households that needs help paying the higher costs of energy.
 The measure covers households receiving social benefits or income support or will become eligible to obtain one of the two social supports until 31 March 2023.

 Support for energy bills is a one-time monetary compensation for households receiving either social benefits or income support.
 The amount of support depends on the size of a household: